After latest suicide, the Vessel in New York City's Hudson Yards ponders its future

 Safe public messaging was a key part of the Vessel's plan when it reopened in May with new safety measures.
 Rather than making physical changes, the Vessel charged a $10 fee for entry, required people to come with another person, hired staff and security to watch for distress and set up signs informing visitors how to get help.

 Last week's tragedy showed the flaw in that plan without a physical barrier.
-The 14-year-old victim had been with his family when he died, authorities told
+The 14-year-old victim had been with